Spring 2019 Pre-Registration

 - ACTION: Log into LawNet and select ‘Register for PR Course’ under the ‘Registration Services’ menu.

 - ACTION: Follow the instructions to select the PR course of your choice.

 You will be able to review and make changes to your PR enrollment anytime during the Pre-Registration periods.

-NEW PROCESS: How to pre-register for courses
+How to pre-register for courses

 By Pre-Registering for courses you are entering an enrollment lottery for courses that do not require an application or instructor permission.
 The rules for the lottery can be reviewed here.

 - ACTION: Select courses from the Spring 2019 Curriculum Schedule that you wish to include in the course lottery.